3rdBench/yara/soc-challenge/readme.md

 ## RangeForce YARA SOC Challenge

-Write a YARA rule that to scan suspected malware-infected files using the pre-defined malware strings stored in intel/strings.txt
+Create a YARA rule that will scan suspected malware-infected files using the provided malware strings.

-Write a script that will read the malware strings and generate a YARA rule.
+Write a script that will read through each malware strings & generate the corresponding YARA rule.

 ### What is this?

-The following is my approach in solving RangeForce's YARA SOC challange
+The following is my approach in solving RangeForce's YARA-related SOC challange

 ### File description